bogdankol/codeName_ninja/README.md

 These are the steps to run app:
 1) open "*server*" folder in separate code-editor window.
 In terminal write `pwd` to be sure that you're in server folder. write there "*npm i*" - that would install all the packages needed for server.
+1-2) Look through ".env-example" - you must create your own ".env" file for server to run and to access database.
 2) write in terminal *npm run start:dev* to lunch server.
-When it write "*Database connection successful
+When it writes "*Database connection successful
         Server running on port: 5000*"
         that means that server is on.